Tony-Kwofie/Tony-Kwofie/README.md

 My work focuses on distributed architecture, streaming infrastructure, and scalable cloud data platforms engineered for reliability, observability, and long-term maintainability.

-With experience spanning infrastructure environments, safety-critical operations, analytics, and AI systems, I approach data engineering as systems engineering — emphasizing fault tolerance, modularity, and performance from day one.
+With experience spanning infrastructure environments, safety-critical operations, analytics, and AI systems, I approach data engineering as systems engineering, emphasizing fault tolerance, modularity, and performance from day one.

 ---